Dictionary learning under global sparsity constraint: Related work

-For many real data processing applications, however, these models cannot fully tally with the practical data samples possessing intrinsic complicated structures, such as those with different content of features, or with spatial and/or spectral non-uniform noises.
-Along this line of research, Mairal et al. \cite{K-SVD3} addressed the case of removing nonhomogeneous white Gaussian noise of images by virtue of the a priori knowledge of the noise deviation at each pixel of the objective images.
+For many real signal processing applications, however, these models cannot fully tally with the practical signals possessing intrinsic complicated structures, such as those with different content of features, or with spatial and/or spectral non-uniform noises.
+Along this line of research, Mairal et al. \cite{K-SVD3} addressed the case of removing nonhomogeneous white Gaussian noise of images, while apriori knowledge of the noise deviation at each pixel of the objective images has to be pre-assumed.
 Such elaborate information about noise, however, generally cannot be attained in practice.
+Spielman et al. \cite{colt} proposed a method called ERSuD, which is also based on the global $l_0$ sparsity of a matrix.
+However, this method is applicable only when the dictionary matrix is square and invertible, which generally does not hold in real dictionary learning applications.
 Very recently, Zhou et al. \cite{Bay2,Bay} designed a nonparametric Bayesian method, called the beta process factor analysis (BPFA) method, for dictionary learning.
-The method can learn a sparse dictionary in situ for input samples with spatially non-uniform noises, without having to know the a priori noise information.
+The method can learn a sparse dictionary in situ for signals with spatially non-uniform noises, without having to know the apriori noise information.
 The method is thus used as one of the methods for comparison in our experiments.

-In this paper, we propose a new dictionary learning method to improve the capability of the current dictionary learning methods by imposing a global sparsity constraint on all training samples to enable optimal atom assignment to individual training samples and adaptation to their intrinsic structures.
-In what follows, we give a detailed analysis of the proposed model and the associated algorithm.
+In this paper, we propose a new dictionary learning method to enhance the capability of dictionary learning by imposing a global sparsity constraint on the coefficients of all training signals to enable adaptive atom assignment to individual signals based on their intrinsic structures.
+It should be noted that the concept of global-sparsity-constraint has also been involved in some other problems, such as image decomposition \cite{G1} and magnetic resonance imaging \cite{G2}, where this idea was verified to be beneficial to achieve a global consistency of data structures.
+In machine learning area, there are also some literatures modeling the matrix with $l_1$-norm global sparsity \cite{G3}-\cite{G5}.
+Here we first introduce the $l_0$-norm global sparsity in dictionary learning problem.